Matambu/project1/README.md

 - Worker
 - NGINX

 On the Jenkins machine, I used a script to install Jenkins.
-Once that was complete and set up, I gave jenkins sudo permissions by using sudo visudo and as the jenkins user I installed docker and docker-compose, still as the jenkins user I then generated keys using ssh-keygen -t rsa.
-I then placed the public key from the jenkins user on the jenkins machine into the Manager and Worker VMs.
+Next, I used sudo visudo to give Jenkins sudo permissions.
+As the jenkins user, I installed docker and docker-compose, then generated keys using ssh-keygen -t rsa.
+I copied and pasted the public key from the jenkins user on the jenkins machine into the Manager and Worker VMs.
 Once the other two (Manager, Worker) machines where created I used the jenkins machine to ssh into them.
-I also, still as the jenkins user, did docker login to provide my dockerhub username and password.
 Then through the jenkins app on port 8080 I set up a webhook for my git repository and enabled it on git, this allows for a rolling update.

+# GCP
+I first spun up a virtual machine on GCP with the purpose of creating the app, placing my local machines public key in, I then SSH through VSC to my VM and clone this GIT repository and create services.
+Once all the services are complete and the app is working successfully push to Github.
+I then create a new VM to be my jenkins machine.